askming/study_notes/notes/CS/Note-Learning React.md

 ## JSX: JavaScript + XML
-- we've been using what looks like HTML in our React code, but it's not quite HTML.
+- it is what looks like HTML in React code, but it's not quite HTML.
 This is JSX, which stands for JavaScript XML.
     - With JSX, we can write what looks like HTML, and also we can create and use our own XML-like tags.

 - Using JSX is not mandatory for writing React.
 Under the hood, it's running `createElement`, which takes the tag, object containing the properties, and children of the component and renders the same information.